17 Web Content Writing Tips and Tricks

-“How to” articles, lists and comprehensive guides all do well with audiences seeking engaging, usable content that helps solve their pain points.
+“How to” articles, lists and comprehensive guides all do well with audiences seeking engaging, usable web content that helps solve their pain points.
 Many of these formats also lend themselves well to evergreen content.

 Evergreen pieces should be well-researched, and when updated frequently, they provide real value for the reader and encourage backlinks that boost your site’s SEO.

 The Content Marketing Institute recommends trying infographics, glossaries, Q&As with industry thought leaders, frequently asked questions pages, checklists, case studies and original research to grab visitors’ attention over and over again.
-When you hire a content writer, encourage him or her to play with the format and consider creative article structures.
+When you hire a website content writer, encourage him or her to play with the format and consider creative article structures.

 Writing for the web works best with short sentences and brief, scannable sections.
 Frequent headings and bite-size chunks help guide your reader through your content.
 By contrast, slogging through long pages of text with few points of entry can feel like a chore.

-Elements that make a piece of content more navigable include colored words and headings, bold to highlight important points, bulleted lists and short paragraphs (generally 100 or fewer).
+Elements that make a piece of web content more navigable include colored words and headings, bold to highlight important points, bulleted lists and short paragraphs (generally 100 or fewer).
 Subheads also do double duty by helping search engines locate and correctly categorize your content.

 You or your web content writer should make sure your blogs and web pages are written at an appropriate literacy level for your audience.
 For most online content, avoid exceeding an 8th-grade reading level.
 You can ask your content writer to check or to use an online tool like the Flesch-Kincaid readability scale.